What Is ARV? Learn How To Calculate After Repair Value For Smart Investing?

 2. Prioritize critical fixes: Focus on essential repairs first, such as structural damage or safety hazards, before moving onto cosmetic improvements.

 3. Estimate costs accurately: Research how much materials and labor typically cost in your area and factor this into your calculations.
+Also mortgage insurance if using a hard money loan for the renovation.

 4. Plan for unexpected expenses: Always set aside extra funds for unforeseen issues that may arise during the repair process.

-Applying The 70% Rule
+Applying The 70% ARV Rule

-Now that we have a solid understanding of both repair costs and ARV, it’s time to put them together and apply what’s known as the 70% rule.
+Now that we have a solid understanding of both repair costs and ARV, it’s time to put them together and apply what’s known as the 70% ARV rule.

 This rule states that you should aim to purchase an investment property for no more than 70% of its ARV minus any necessary repair costs.
-For example, if the estimated ARV of a property is $200,000 and it needs $30,000 in repairs, then you should aim to purchase it for no more than $110,000 (70% x ($200,000 – $30,000) = $110,000).
+For example, if the estimated after repair value of a property is $200,000 and it needs $30,000 in repairs, then you should aim to purchase it for no more than $110,000 (70% x ($200,000 – $30,000) = $110,000).

 Think of ARV like a GPS system.
 It can provide you with direction and guidance, but it’s not infallible.
 Sometimes the GPS can lead you astray or fail to account for unexpected roadblocks.
 Similarly, relying solely on ARV without considering other factors such as location, market trends, and potential appreciation can lead to poor investment decisions.